 This bill proposes to increase the monthly personal needs allowance (PNA) for low-income individuals residing in nursing homes, State and county psychiatric hospitals, and State developmental centers from the current rate of $50 to $140.
 The PNA is intended to provide residents with discretionary funds for personal expenses such as communication, social activities, and basic necessities.
 Additionally, the bill mandates that starting January 1 of the year following its enactment, the PNA will be adjusted annually in accordance with the cost-of-living adjustments for Social Security benefits.

 Furthermore, the bill outlines provisions for residents who are eligible for Supplemental Security Income (SSI), which currently provides a federal allowance of up to $30 per month for comfort items.
 The State currently supplements this amount by $20, bringing the total PNA for SSI recipients to $50.
 Under the new legislation, if the federal allowance remains unchanged, the State would need to provide a supplemental payment of $90 per month to ensure that SSI recipients receive the same total PNA as Medicaid recipients.
-This adjustment aims to enhance the financial well-being of vulnerable populations and ensure they have the means to engage in activities beyond the basic care provided by their facilities.
+This adjustment aims to enhance the financial support available to vulnerable populations in care facilities.

 Statutes affected: